keppy/email-address-algo/README.md

 This is a fast implementation on hundreds of thousands of records in memory it performs both steps in under a second.

-There is a web view available here: https://aqueous-chamber-2808.herokuapp.com/
+There is a live web view available here: https://aqueous-chamber-2808.herokuapp.com/